Lissy93/dashy/README.md

 > For full widget documentation, see: [**Widgets**](./docs/widgets.md)

 You can display dynamic content from services in the form of widgets.
-There are several pre-built widgets availible for showing useful info, and integrations with commonly self-hosted services, but you can also easily create your own for almost any app.
+There are several pre-built widgets available for showing useful info, and integrations with commonly self-hosted services, but you can also easily create your own for almost any app.

 <p align="center">